Polygon-free: Unconstrained Scene Text Detection with Box Annotations: Approach

 where $d_i^{*}$ is the maximum value of $\{d_i^k\}$ in the $i$-th image.

-Intuitively, the pixels close to the skeleton of the text instance should have a greater value than the boundary pixels ( see text skeleton label in Fig.~\ref{fig:box}~(a) ).
+Intuitively, the pixels close to the skeleton of the text instance should have a greater value than the boundary pixels (see text skeleton label in Fig.~\ref{fig:box}~(a)).
 Since the soft label is a decimal representing the degree of distance, it is incompatible with the commonly binary cross-entropy loss.
-Besides, L1 and L2 loss are not sensitive to the distance distribution among $[0, 1]$~\cite{ren2015faster}.
+Besides, the L1 and L2 losses are not sensitive to the distance distribution among $[0, 1]$~\cite{ren2015faster}.
 Therefore, to handle the soft label, we modify the cross-entropy loss into a ``soft'' form.
 For a pixel $x_i^k$, $p_i^k$ denotes the value of the $k$-th pixel in the ground truth skeleton map. $\mathcal{F}$ indicates neural networks.
-Thus the text skeleton loss in Fig.~\ref{fig:box}~(a) is defined as follows:
+The soft cross-entropy loss for text skeleton loss in Fig.~\ref{fig:box}~(a) is defined as follows:

-In practice, the predicted skeleton map is downsampled to obtain multi-scale maps~(\ie{1/4, 1/8, 1/16}), which are transferred to the regular stream~(the thick yellow arrow in Fig.~\ref{fig:box}~(a)~).
-And then, the extracted feature map~(\eg{$C1$}) and the corresponding scale skeleton map are as the input of the Skeleton Attention Module.
-The two feature maps before and after the skeleton attention are concatenated and fed into a channel attention block.
-At last, it outputs the refined feature map.
-Note that the proposed Skeleton Attention Module is shared for the high-level and the low-level feature maps~( \ie $C1, C2, C3$ ).
+The whole loss function $\mathcal{L}$ for SASN can be expressed as a weighted sum of the loss for the regular stream $\mathcal{L}_{ce}$~(\ie{the commonly binary cross-entropy loss}) and the loss for the skeleton stream $\mathcal{L}_{ske}$: